berylwen/FollowTheRabbit-GAME/README.md

 ## Purple Line:
 Follow the instructions that the RABBIT give.

-Collect four items in the plase with scanning QR-Codes.
+Collect four items in the place with scanning QR-Codes.

 # Files description
 Main.py: The main executing file which contains the most of functions.